florianhartig/DHARMa/DHARMa/cran-comments.md

 ## Submission 1

 This is a bugfix release, responding to an email from CRAN about a problem building the vignette.
+See NEWS for changes.

 This release was tested without apparent problems under